Abdelrhman-CaT/Caesar-Cipher-Encryptor-Decryptor.py/README.md

 # Caeser-Cipher-Encryptor-Decryptor.py

 ### Caeser Cipher is considered the oldest encryption algorithm.
-It was created by Julius Caesar in order to send orders to the his army
+It was created by Julius Caesar in order to send orders to his army

 ## Instructions:
 1- Specify whether you want to Encrypt or Decrypt